-Here are some exclusive pictures of the new Virgin Atlantic A350 tray table!
+Exclusive pictures of the new Virgin Atlantic A350 tray table ….

 There is a lot to like about the new Virgin Atlantic Upper Class Suite which launched on the A350 last year.
 Here is our review of the new Upper Class Suite if you haven’t seen it yet.